Putting on a Show

 Why is Basement offering Choose What You Pay (CWYP)?

-It’s 2023 and life is pretty expensive.
-Along with putting cherry tomatoes in salads, attending live performance will soon become a seriously elitist sport if we’re not careful.
-At Basement we want everyone to get their healthy dosage of live performance, so this year we’re taking some bold steps to make that happen.
+We all know it - life has become pretty expensive.
+Along with putting olive oil in a salad, attending live performance will soon become a seriously elitist sport if we’re not careful.
+At Basement we want everyone to get their healthy dose of live performances, so we’ve taken some bold steps to make that happen.

-We’re introducing our new ticketing scheme Choose What You Pay - and it’s fire.
-It gives the power to everyone that wants to see a show to decide how much to spend on their ticket.
+In 2023, we introduced a new ticketing scheme - Choose What You Pay - and it’s fire.
+It gives the power to everyone who wants to see a show to decide how much to spend on their ticket.

 Why choose Choose What You Pay?